PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

+Digging Deep offers a wide variety of mechanics to interact with, death survival and surviving the day standing on the forefront.
+Take care in the important decition of whether you want to die or not and when.

 Digging Deep is a fan creation for blood on the clocktower with unique characters and art.
-It offers a wide variety of mechanics to interact with, death survival and surviving the day standing on the forefront.
-Take care in the important decition of whether you want to die or not, it might let you reap great rewards.

-This script was developed during a community created event called Clocktober were a character was made each day for a month.
-All abilities here are made by by Moll (@mollofpower) and Indigo (@indigocha0s).
+It was developed during a community created event called Clocktober were a character was made each day for a month.
+All abilities here are made by by Moll (@mollofpower) and Indigo (@indigocha0s) and all art has been made by Moll (@mollofpower)

+Digging Deep offers new mechanics to interact with, swapping characters, deaths during the day, execution survival and misregistration filling a major part of the void of information build the base for your experience.
+Make sure to look out for the Vessel, Demolitionist, Rakshasa and Counterfeiter.

 *Blood on the Clocktower is an original game designed by Steven Medway and published by The Pandemonium Institute.*